JoyfulReaper/Random_Github/README.md

 1. Chooses random repository IDs across a configured ID range.
 2. Requests the public repositories following those IDs.
 3. Builds a shuffled in-memory pool from several batches.
+4. De-duplicates repositories by GitHub repository ID.
-4. Returns repositories from that pool.
+5. Returns repositories from that pool.
-5. Opportunistically refills the pool as it gets smaller.
+6. Refills the pool as it gets smaller.

+An empty pool is initially filled from four GitHub API batches.

+After that, refilling uses two levels:

+- Below half capacity, there is a 1-in-10 chance per pick of fetching another batch.
+- Between half and full capacity, there is a 1-in-100 chance per pick of fetching another batch.

+This keeps the pool changing over time without requiring another GitHub API request for every random pick.

-This avoids using GitHub's search API for normal repository discovery.
+Random GitHub does not use GitHub's search API for normal repository discovery.

 The selection is intentionally simple and is not mathematically uniform across every GitHub repository.
 Repository IDs contain gaps, so repositories following larger gaps have a somewhat greater chance of being selected.